-Low group identity amongst guards led to ineffective leadership.
+Low group identity amongst the guards led to ineffective leadership.
 The daily psychometric for social identification –

 With the prison in disorder the researchers made their second planned intervention on the morning of Day 5.
-A trade unionist (prisoner 10) was introduced as a further prisoner.
+An experienced trade union negotiator (prisoner 10) was introduced as a further prisoner.
 With his background, Reicher & Haslam believed that his introduction would enable the prisoners (and the participants more generally) to envisage the achievement of a more equal set of social relations.
 He would offer an alternative vision and provide some order to the simulated prison.
 They were interested to find out if this individual would change the situation or whether the situation would change this individual.